 About activity on the managed device

-- The names of applications used in the foreground (e.g.
+- Windows: the agent reads the name of the application in the foreground (e.g.

 - How long each app was in the foreground